-Since joining the Neumann Monson team in 2002, I have witnessed our firms’ continued growth, evolution, and engagement
+Since joining the Neumann Monson team in 2002, I have witnessed our firm's continued growth, evolution, and engagement—all the while focusing on serving our clients at the highest level.
+Our team is passionate, skilled, smart, constantly pushing to improve, and fun to work alongside.

 Describe your journey to becoming an architect.